 - Chicken breasts where possible, use fresh chicken breasts as opposed to frozen-thawed.
 Fresh chicken is always juicier.

-- STEP 4.
-Repeat for all chicken breast slices.
+STEP 4.
+Repeat for all chicken pieces.

-- STEP 5.
-In a large skillet or a heavy-based frying pan, shallow fry the chicken pieces.
-Same as deep frying, don't overcrowd the pan as it'll cool the pan down.
-Resulting in not so crispy schnitzel (chicken will start to release juices).
-You want the chicken to have wiggle room like images #5 and #6 above.
+To cook, gently lay the chicken into the hot oil.
+Just like deep frying, do not overcrowd the pan as it'll cool the pan down and the chicken will start to release juices.
+You want the chicken to have sufficient wiggle room like images #5 and #6 above.

-Important shallow frying tips
+Useful shallow frying tips

 - Make sure the oil is hot enough.
 Test by dropping a small pinch of panko breadcrumbs into the pan and if it sizzles then the oil is ready for frying.

 - Use just enough oil.
 A general rule of thumb, you want enough oil to reach about half the thickness of a schnitzel.
-Too much oil will risk schnitzel getting too oily.

 - Flip the schnitzel once only (or max twice)!
 If you mess with the chicken too much whilst it is frying, it'll start to release its juices.
-This will not only cool the pan down (hello oily stewed schnitzel), the oil will start spitting everywhere.
-AND the chicken will lose it's juicy factor!
+This will not only cool the pan down (hello oily stewed schnitzel), the oil will start spitting everywhere. and the chicken will lose its juicy factor!

 - Do not overcrowd the pan.